bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 In this tutorial we will build a claims management solution.
 Making sure that claims are handle and answer in a timely manner by the appropriate employee(s) can be key to customers satisfaction.
 It is also a perfect fit for application based on processes and requiring automation.
 We will of course drastically simplify such application in this getting started tutorial to make sure you can focus on learning about Bonita and not about claims management!

+//TODO: explain the use case, story, user involve. clarify that in a first iteration one user will do all the task

+## Create the process diagram

 Create a new diagram:
 1. In Bonita Studio menu click on **File > New diagram**.